hydro

 Returns:

-The compensated ORP value.
+The compensated ORP values.

 Type